The Lynwood Village Wake-Up Workout for over 65s – Exercises to do before you get out of bed

 This is the best excuse ever for staying in bed; you can actually do a workout before you get up!
-If your joints feel a bit stiff in the mornings (and that goes for most people over 50) you need to stimulate production of synovial fluid.
+If your joints feel a bit stiff in the mornings (and that includes most people over 50) you need to stimulate production of synovial fluid.
 Follow these morning moves, recommended by our head physiotherapist, Rosaria Toohey, to help your joints and muscles feel looser and more comfortable.
 If you enjoy the benefits and want to do more, try our Living Room Workouts for over 65s to build your fitness and stamina.
-After turning 50, daily exercise is an investment in your health.
-Start with this routine daily and you’ll be banking ‘health credits’ for your future!

-There’s nothing to stop you listening to the radio or even watching TV while you do this work out, just go gently and take your time.
+There’s nothing to stop you listening to the radio or even watching tv while you do this workout, just go gently and take your time.
 Start by taking two or three slow breaths, in through your nose and out through your mouth.
 And begin!
-Start by repeating each exercise 5 -9 times and gradually build it up to 10-20 if you can.
-Feel free to repeat the whole list a second time if you feel you want to do so.

-Still lying down with your knees bent, ‘march’ your feet on the bed for a count of 10 – 20.
+Still lying down with your knees bent, ‘march’ on the spot for a count of 20.

 Stretch your legs out straight and rotate one foot clockwise in a circle five times, then the other.
 Repeat anti-clockwise.